Philippines at the 2020 Summer Olympics: Boxing

 The Philippines entered four boxers (two per gender) into the Olympic tournament.
-2019 world silver medalist Eumir Marcial (men's middleweight) and 2019 Southeast Asian Games runner-up Irish Magno (women's flyweight) secured places in their respective weight divisions, with the former advancing to the semifinals and the latter scoring a box-off triumph, at the 2020 Asia & Oceania Qualification Tournament in Amman, Jordan.
-Reigning world champion Nesthy Petecio (women's featherweight) and Carlo Paalam (men's flyweight) completed the nation's boxing lineup by topping the list of eligible boxers from Asia and Oceania in their respective weight divisions of the IOC's Boxing Task Force Rankings after the World Olympic Boxing Qualifier tournament due to be held in Paris, France was cancelled.
+2019 world silver medalist Eumir Marcial (men's middleweight) and 2019 Southeast Asian Games runner-up Irish Magno (women's flyweight) secured places in their respective weight divisions.
+Reigning world champion Nesthy Petecio (women's featherweight) and Carlo Paalam (men's flyweight) completed the nation's boxing lineup by topping the list of eligible boxers from Asia and Oceania in their respective weight divisions after the World Olympic Boxing Qualifier tournament, due to be held in Paris, France, was cancelled.

-Preparation of the boxing delegation was affected by the quarantine measures imposed in the Philippines in response to the COVID-19 pandemic with some boxers reportedly gaining extra 10 kg of weight due to relative idleness of boxers stranded in their homes.
+Quarantine measures imposed in the Philippines in response to the COVID-19 pandemic had an impact on training, with some boxers reportedly gaining an extra 10 kg of weight due a lack of exercise while stranded in their homes.
 Eumir Marcial prepared for the Olympics in the United States, while the three other qualified boxers were sent to a training camp in Thailand.
 The boxing team trained with Australian consultant coach Don Abnett.
 The draw which determined the Filipino boxers' opponent was held on 22 July 2021.

-Three out of four boxers are guaranteed a medal.
-Irish Magno lost to Jutamas Jitpong in the round of 16 eliminating her from contention for a podium finish.
-She has previously defeated Jitpong in the 2019 Southeast Asian Games semifinals.
-Nesthy Petecio progressed all the way through the gold medal match but lost to Japanese boxer Sena Irie.
+Three out of the four boxers ultimately won a medal.
+Irish Magno lost to Jutamas Jitpong in the round of 16, eliminating her from contention for a podium finish.
+Nesthy Petecio progressed all the way to the gold medal match, but lost to Japanese boxer Sena Irie, winning silver instead.
 Petecio became the first female Olympic medalist in boxing for the Philippines.
-Carlo Paalam and Eumir Marcial are guaranteed a medal, since they managed to advance to the semifinals in their events.
+Carlo Paalam and Eumir Marcial won silver and bronze, respectively.